Danjumajamiu/alx-low_level_programming/0x00-hello_world/README.md

 1. 0-preprocessor is  a script that runs a C file through the preprocessor and save the result into another file.
+2. 1-compiler is a script that compiles a C file but does not link.
+.